northeastern-rc/rc-public-documentation/docs/source/using-discovery/workingwithgpu.rst

   module load cuda/11.2
-  conda create --name TF_env python=3.9 -y #where TF_env is the name of the conda environment source activate TF_env #load the virtual conda environment "TF_env" conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0 -y pip install tensorflow
+  conda create --name TF_env python=3.9 -y #where TF_env is the name of the conda environment source activate TF_env #load the virtual conda environment "TF_env" export LD_LIBRARY_PATH=$HOME/.conda/envs/TF_env/lib:$LD_LIBRARY_PATH conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0 -y pip install tensorflow

 Verify the installation::

-  # Verify the CPU setup:
+  # Verify the CPU setup (if successful, then a tensor is returned):
   python3 -c "import tensorflow as tf; print(tf.reduce_sum(tf.random.normal([1000, 1000])))"
-  # verify the GPU setup (If a list of GPU devices is returned, you've installed TensorFlow successfully):
+  # verify the GPU setup (if successful, then a list of GPU devices is returned):
   python3 -c "import tensorflow as tf; print(tf.config.list_physical_devices('GPU'))"
-  # test if a GPU device is detected with TF (alternative):
+  # test if a GPU device is detected with TF (if successful, then True is returned):
   python3 -c 'import tensorflow as tf; print(tf.test.is_built_with_cuda())'

-You should see the result ``True`` if TF detected a GPU.

 To get the name of the GPU, type::